tom-bleher/Godot_Workshop/README.md

 <br>
 <div align="center">
-## Objective:
-## Good Job!
-Remember to show your wonderful work to your Instructors and TAs :partying_face:
+<h1> Good Job!
+Remember to show your wonderful work to your Instructors and TAs :partying_face: <h1>
 </div>

 ## Bonuses: